emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Stoneskin
 Abjuration, Earth, Spell\
 1 action\
-A target you touch's skin hardens like stone.
-It gains resistance 5 to physical damage for 1 minute, except adamantine.
+A creature you touch's skin hardens like stone.
+The creature gains resistance 5 to physical damage for 1 minute, except adamantine.

 You can use this Flourish three times per day.